About RAS

 The Society

-The Reading Astronomical Society was founded in 1972 to help promote amateur astronomy in the Reading area.
-The Society runs a main and an AstroBASICS section and maintains a membership of around 100 members, which makes Reading AS one of the larger societies in the UK.
+The Society maintains a membership of around 100 members, which makes Reading AS one of the larger societies in the UK.
+We run an outreach section which meets monthly on a Friday

 You are welcome to attend your first meeting as our guest.
-To join the society please complete and return a membership form or fill in a form at a main meeting.
+To join the society please complete and return a Membership Form (PDF) or Membership Form (DOCX) or fill in a form at the main meeting.
+Children under 16 welcome if accompanied by an adult.

 The Meetings